prikhi/pencil/docs/source/reference/behaviors.rst

 StrokeStyle
 -----------

-This behaviour is used to set the "stroke-width" and "stroke-dasharray" attributes of the target object.
+This behavior is used to set the "stroke-width" and "stroke-dasharray" attributes of the target object.

 Target object